navattic.identify({ email: user.email })

 Essentially, an RFX is a structured questionnaire sent to potential sellers.
 It’s the starting gun for many procurement processes and a formal invitation to compete for a contract.
 For sales teams, receiving an RFX means you’ve been identified as a potential partner for a new project or a long-term deal.
 Understanding how to respond effectively is a critical skill.
 It’s not just about answering questions; it’s about showcasing your company’s value, understanding the client’s needs, and proving you’re the best choice.
 A strong RFX response can be the deciding factor that helps you win more business and build lasting client relationships.

-How RFX Shapes the Procurement Process
+How the RFX Process Defines Procurement

 From the buyer's perspective, the RFX process brings order to the often-chaotic world of purchasing.
 Instead of fielding random sales calls and inconsistent pitches, procurement teams use these documents to create a fair and organized evaluation.
 These formal requests help organizations gather specific information, compare vendors on an even playing field, and make confident decisions about who to partner with for new products or services.